akretion/docky-odoo-template/README.md

 pipx install git+https://github.com/akretion/ak.git@master
 ```

-2. Create en *empty folder* for your Odoo projet and run `copier copy` in it
+2. Create the project directory from a template with `copier copy`.
+For instance:

 ```
 copier copy https://github.com/akretion/docky-odoo-template my-odoo-project
 ```

+(you will then be asked to choose an Odoo version by copier).

-3. create the ".env" file
+3. Create the ".env" file

-you can copy the ".env-sample" to ".env" and update enviroment variable if needed
+You can copy the ".env-sample" to ".env" and update enviroment variable if needed

 4. Download the Odoo source code and other external modules specified in the [spec.yaml](odoo/spec.yaml) and [odoo-spec.yaml](odoo/odoo-spec.yaml) file using `ak build` from the spec.yaml's folder

 ```
 cd odoo
 ak build -c odoo-spec.yaml